 - Contact Me

-The recipe calls for buttermilk, but you can easily swap it for unsweetened non dairy milk.
-I added 2 tbs. of apple cider vinegar to unsweetened cashew milk (I ran out of almond milk and cashew worked great) and it was perfect!
+The recipe calls for buttermilk, but you can easily swap it for unsweetened non dairy milk and adding 2 tbs. of fresh lemon juice to it.

 Makes 12 muffin tops

 Place a rack in the middle of the oven and preheat oven to 375°F. Lightly grease or spray muffin top cups with Pam and set aside.